Netcracker/KubeMarine/documentation/Installation.md

 *OS specific*: No

-The `services.cri` section configures container runtime used for kubernetes.
+The `services.cri` section configures container runtime used for Kubernetes.
 By default, the following parameters are used:

 ```yaml
 services: